Rhea-Braithwaite/IntrotoIM/March30/README.md

   }
 ````

-Additionally, I used a function flash that iterated through the arays and did the necessary flashing

 #### Problems
 I did not have any problems when building my circuit but I did encounter a few problems with my code